lukasz-madon/hackers-job-apply/README.md

 Reduce the spam you get for your job posting by setting up a micro challenge.

 Companies very often include emails on the job page.
-As a result, you have browse through spam from recruiters and incompetent people.
+As a result, you have to browse through spam from recruiters and incompetent people.
 To filter them out set up a tiny task.
 Here is an example:

 ```